Great-Sun-Group/credex-core/docs/deploy/connectors_workflow.md

    - Checkout code
    - Configure AWS credentials
    - Setup Terraform
+   - Create S3 bucket and DynamoDB table for Terraform state (if they don't exist)
    - Initialize Terraform
-   - Set Terraform variables based on the selected component
    - Plan Terraform changes
    - Apply Terraform changes
    - Retrieve and output infrastructure details

-## Terraform Module Structure
+## Terraform Configuration

-The Terraform configuration for the connectors is organized into two main parts:
+The Terraform configuration for the connectors is organized into a main module and a shared resources submodule:

 ### 1. Main Connectors Module